Curt Hennig: Various storylines and departure (1991–1996)

 During this time, Hennig qualified for the first-ever televised King of the Ring tournament by defeating Doink the Clown.
 At King of the Ring, Perfect defeated Mr. Hughes in the quarter-finals but lost to eventual winner Bret Hart in the semi-finals.
 Perfect competed against Shawn Michaels for the Intercontinental Championship at SummerSlam, where Perfect lost by countout due to interference from Michaels' new bodyguard Diesel.
 Hennig's last televised match in WWF was on November 7 episode of Wrestling Challenge, where he defeated Iron Mike Sharpe.
 He was set to participate as a member of Razor Ramon's team at Survivor Series, but was replaced in the match by Randy Savage.
 Ramon took the microphone before the match saying Perfect was "such a Perfect partner" that he tagged out before the match had even begun.

 Perfect made his surprise return to WWF at WrestleMania X on March 20, 1994, where he was the special guest referee for the WWF Championship match between Lex Luger and Yokozuna.
 Perfect disqualified Luger after Luger manhandled Perfect, who was tending to Yokozuna's stricken managers Jim Cornette and Mr. Fuji instead of counting the pinfall and turned heel again.
 Perfect was set to start another rivalry with Luger, during which he explained that he screwed Luger because of Luger's illegal win over Perfect the previous year at WrestleMania IX.
-However, plans were scrapped off after Hennig's back problems flared up again.
+However, plans were scrapped after Hennig's back problems flared up again.
 He left the WWF in the spring of 1994.

 Hennig took a year off to recover from a back injury until he returned to the company as a color commentator at the Survivor Series pay-per-view in 1995.
 The following weekend, Jerry Lawler announced Perfect as his replacement on Superstars, his second stint as a color commentator on the show with Vince McMahon, this time with Jim Ross added as the analyst.
 Later in 1996, McMahon left and Ross switched to the play-by-play role.
 Perfect also did color commentary at Royal Rumble, SummerSlam and In Your House 10: Mind Games pay-per-views.
 Perfect also served as the special guest referee for the WWF Championship match between Shawn Michaels and British Bulldog at June's King of the Ring pay-per-view.